 This Upside Down Fig Cake is a beautiful cake, with a tender crumb, and a subtle surprise of rosemary.

-The rosemary adds an unexpected element, added to the cake batter, and works wonderfully to balance the sweetness of the honey and figs. I also love the beautiful green flecks it adds to the cake.
+Rosemary might sound like an odd addition but it adds an unexpected element.
+Added to the cake batter it adds a lovely depth and slight woody note that works wonderfully to balance the sweetness of the honey and figs. I also love the beautiful green flecks it adds to the cake.

 - 2 tbs honey